Beerwah suburb profile

 Beerwah demographics

 Beerwah, nestled in the Sunshine Coast hinterland of Queensland, is a charming suburb known for its close-knit community and picturesque surroundings.
-With a population of 7,734, Beerwah offers a serene lifestyle away from the hustle and bustle of city life, yet remains conveniently connected to larger urban centers.
+With a population of 7,734, Beerwah offers a serene lifestyle away from the hustle and bustle of city life.
 The median age of 40 suggests a mature community, with a balanced mix of families and long-term residents who appreciate the area's natural beauty and relaxed pace.

 Beerwah infrastructure, key developments and investment opportunities